-1.6 Report findings
+Report findings 1.6

 This report provides key evidence that confirms the existence of the uncontacted Hongana Manyawa, and the serious threat of genocide posed by continued activities on their territories by companies such as WBN.
 It also demonstrates how the mining is in violation of multiple international laws and industry and environmental standards.
 Finally, it outlines the solutions for ensuring the safety and survival of the uncontacted Hongana Manyawa in line with their rights under international law.
-It includes quotes from, (and links to) key resources, including testimonies from experts on uncontacted peoples, on genocide and on disease.
-These confirm that mining poses a direct threat to the existence of the uncontacted Hongana Manyawa.
+It includes guotes from, (and links to) key resources, including testimonies from experts on uncontacted peoples, on

+Manyawa.